Eibwen/inventory-allocator/DesignChoices.md

 * .Net core without having an full up-to-date version of Visual Studio is not a good choice for projects like this
 * I have become very reliant on Visual Studio and Resharper, and getting C# to work without them requires lots of minor details that those allow you to gloss over (I should have used Visual Studio Community, not Visual Studio Code)
 ** As an aside, Microsoft is being horrible with reusing parts of nams of things that actaully end up being very different from each other, I didn't fully realize how bad it was
+* Somewhat flakey internet also slows me down significantly due to context switching whilst waiting for search results to be consumable

 ### Issues with documentation